-For a year now, Solidus has been working to tackle cryptoasset trading manipulation.
-Here, I offer a brief overview of the landscape, and present the principles guiding our vision for safer crypto markets
+For years, Solidus has been working to tackle crypto market manipulation.
+Here, I offer a brief overview of the landscape, and present the principles guiding our vision for safer crypto markets.

 “What would you say is the biggest problem facing crypto markets today?”